buzzfeed-openlab/big-picture/scripts/instructions.md

 ```
 pip install -r requirements.txt
 ```

+You might want to consider using a virtual environment:

 3. Make a secrets.py file that is modeled after the `secrets.py.example` file by going into the `scripts` directory and running these bash commands
 ```
 cd scripts